THE GROUP—TO SAVE SPACESHIP EARTH

 After slowing marching to the center of the room with his head bowed, Bob reverently twirled The Truther, and the rooster crowed again.

 Dan—“I’m an insurance man and a good Methodist, not an expert on religion by any means, but I would like to say something about it.
 For several years now I have been reading stuff on Facebook, and in the last year or so I have seen a couple of posts that made me think.
 The first one had to do with the writing of the New Testament.
-In this post someone said the Christian bible was actually written by professional writers commissioned by a Roman emperor, Constantine, in the third century after Christ.
+In this post someone said the Christian bible was actually written by professional writers commissioned by a Roman emperor, Constantine, in the fourth century after Christ.
 According to this story the emperor was worried about the Roman Empire falling apart and he thought if someone wrote a good book on religion he could use it to help hold his empire together, you know, make the population meek and humble, feel guilty for their personal sins, make them more obedient to him, that sort of thing..
 The bible quotes Jesus Christ saying people should render unto Caesar what is Caesar’s and unto God what is God’s, which would have made believers pay their Roman taxes and that sort of thing.

 “According to this story the writers of the bible took stories that had been handed down for centuries about several religions that had saviors born of virgins that rose from the dead, and so forth, and wrote the bible, making it seem the bible and chapters in it had been written by people who knew and worked with Jesus.
 Now I have no idea whether any of this was true, but it always did seem strange to me there was nothing written about Jesus by his so-called disciples during their lifetimes preserved on any sort of writing material, such as clay tablets, parchment or whatever.
 Also the stories in the bible about Jesus do not agree on certain supposed facts, such as whether Jesus was actually born in a manger.